ON January 31 this year our world turned upside down and our lives changed forever when I lost my mum to cancer.

 In April 2016, aged 66, she was diagnosed with advanced stomach cancer that was sadly terminal.

-I took leave from my job as a multi-media journalist at the South Wales Argus newspaper in Newport, South Wales to help my father care for her and eventually took the decision to leave last year as her illness progressed.
+I took leave from my job as a multi-media journalist at the South Wales Argus newspaper in Newport, South Wales to help my father care for her and eventually took the decision to leave in 2018 as her illness progressed.

 With her brave and determined spirit and the support of her Consultant, Dr Kein Yim and his team, the amazing nurses at Velindre and at its Outreach Clinic at Nevill Hall Hospital in Abergavenny, she underwent 17 sessions of palliative chemotherapy over 20 months in the hope that it would give her more time with her family and two young grandchildren that she so desperately wanted.